trailcode/webAsmPlay/readme.md

 can query bot positions and states for the given viewport.
 The server will also be responsible for geometry generalization, bot AI, navigation graphs generated from Open Street Map data and state persistence.

+### Features

+* Ability to run the client in a supported web browser or as a native client.
+    * Object Picking where the picked object under the mouse cursor is highlighted and it's attributes are displayed.
+    * Skybox Renderer

+* Geometry Server
+    * ESRI Shapefile and OpenStreetMap XML GIS formats with line string and polygon ingestion with object attribution.
+    * Fast custom attributed transport protocol.

 ### Dependencies

 Unfortunately during development notes on build depends were not tracked.
 Development is currently